Ideology

 When creating dreadlocks, I only use the crochet hook method.
-Never gel, wax, string, interlocking, or synthetic hair.
+Never gel, wax, string, interlocking, or root tying.
 There are many ways to form dreadlocks, but this is the technique that has stood the test of time for me.

 Currently I’m working with hair that is sourced exclusively from the Tamil Nadu region in India.
 Here, there is the sacred devotional practice of cutting off one’s hair at specific temples.
 Instead of burning the hair, the temples auction it.
 A small portion of the proceeds goes towards regular upkeep of the temples, and to pay the wages of the barbers and other employees.
 Then the remainder is invested into the local community through the funding of various charity programs that provide medical aid, education, food, and infrastructure projects that support those in need.